-For people with undiagnosed focal epilepsy, the possibility of having a subtle seizure while driving is a very real and dangerous one.
+For people with undiagnosed focal epilepsy, the possibility of having a subtle seizure while driving is very real and dangerous.
 These seizures could happen at any time and are characterized by intense moments of déjà vu or hallucinations, according to MedPage Today.
 But because these seizures are not similar to those experienced by other epileptics, those suffering from subtle seizures may not realize they have epilepsy.
 Because of this, focal epilepsy sometimes takes years to diagnose.
 Doctors believe that in that gap between the first seizure and diagnosis, the potential for serious car accidents occurring is a danger for the whole community.

-Subtle seizures are dangerous because they can affect a person’s ability to operate a moving vehicle.
+Subtle seizures are dangerous because they affect a person’s ability to operate a moving vehicle.
 People suffering from focal epilepsy may or may not lose consciousness during one of these seizures.
 Symptoms of a subtle seizure with impaired awareness are: